measurement-kit/measurement-kit/mobile/android/README.md

     $ ./scripts/build.sh /usr/local/Cellar/android-ndk/r10e/ arm-linux-androideabi 9

+To build for all supported architectures, just omit the architecture:

+    $ ./scripts/build.sh /usr/local/Cellar/android-ndk/r10e/ 9

+If you omit API, 21 is used by default:

+    $ ./scripts/build.sh /usr/local/Cellar/android-ndk/r10e/

 ## TODO next

 What is missing to continue this work is to compile and link